 National Trust of Western Australia

-In May 2010 Oakmere Solutions completed a consultancy project for the National Trust of Western Australia supporting its work in establishing a robust methodology for determining the social and economic value of the heritage.
+Consultancy for the National Trust of Western Australia supporting its work in establishing a robust methodology for determining the social and economic value of the heritage.

 Dr. Peter Funnell